Louis Alphonse de Bourbon: Succession

 On 30 January 1989, his father died in a skiing accident near Vail, Colorado.
-In 1994, Louis Alphonse received 150 million pesetas from a lawsuit against Vail Associated, which owned the ski resort where the accident occurred.
+In 1994, Louis Alphonse received 150 million pesetas from a lawsuit against Vail Associates, which owned the ski resort where the accident occurred.
 Louis Alphonse was recognised by some members of the Capetian dynasty as Chef de la Maison de Bourbon (Head of the House of Bourbon) and took the title Duke of Anjou, but not his father's Spanish dukedom.
 Legitimists consider him the rightful pretender to the defunct French throne.

 Louis Alphonse was the heir apparent to his mother's Spanish Dukedom of Franco and Grandeeship until the abolition of the titles by the Democratic Memory Law.

 In 2002, Louis Alphonse was elected by the French Society of the Cincinnati as the representative of Louis XVI.
-He is also a honorary member of the "Academia de Historia y Geografía Militar del Paraguay" (Academy of History and Military Geography of Paraguay).
+He is also an honorary member of the "Academia de Historia y Geografía Militar del Paraguay" (Academy of History and Military Geography of Paraguay).

 In addition to his Spanish citizenship, Louis Alphonse acquired French nationality through his paternal grandmother, Emmanuelle de Dampierre, also a French citizen.
 He attended the Lycée Français de Madrid, obtaining his COU in June 1992.
 He studied economics at the IESE Business School.
 He worked several years for BNP Paribas, a French bank in Madrid.

-In 2017, Louis Alphonse stated that he wishes for the remains of his ancestors, including King Charles X, to remain at the Kostanjevica Monastery, after a movement reportedly began to have the King's remains moved to be buried along with other French monarchs in Basilica of St Denis.
+In 2017, Louis Alphonse stated that he wishes for the remains of his ancestors, including King Charles X, to remain at the Kostanjevica Monastery in Slovenia, after a movement reportedly began to have the King's remains moved to be buried along with other French monarchs in Basilica of St Denis.

 In 2021, Louis Alphonse attended the wedding of Grand Duke George Mikhailovich of Russia.